-This is the corporate website of Gleeson McGrath Baldwin Solicitors.
-Gleeson McGrath Baldwin Solicitors respect your right to privacy.
-This privacy statement of the Gleeson McGrath Baldwin Solicitors website describes the terms on which any information is collected from you and how this information is then processed.
+This is the corporate website of Gleeson McGrath Baldwin LLP.
+Gleeson McGrath Baldwin LLP respect your right to privacy.
+This privacy statement of the Gleeson McGrath Baldwin LLP website describes the terms on which any information is collected from you and how this information is then processed.

 You hereby confirm that you have read, fully understand, and agree to all of the terms set out in this privacy statement.
 Your use of the website constitutes your agreement to all the terms contained in this statement.

 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 Cookies allow a website to recognize a user’s device and allow you to navigate between pages efficiently, remember preferences and generally improve the user experience.

 There are two types of cookies:

 Persistent cookies: remain on a user’s device for a set period of time specified in the cookie.
 They are activated each time that the user visits the website that created that particular cookie.

 Session cookies: are temporary.
 They allow website operators to link the actions of a user during a browser session.
 A browser session starts when a user opens the browser window and finishes when they close the browser window.
 Once you close the browser, all session cookies are deleted.

 In summary, session cookies are deleted automatically when you close your browser and persistent cookies remain on your device after the browser is closed (for example to remember your user preferences when you return to the site).